What kindness can create

 This past December my husband and I were privileged to travel to Lesotho with my parents – it was their first time returning to the country in 35 years.
 Despite the time and distance, despite the lost communication, the human connections prevailed.
 One of my favorite moments of the trip was witnessing the embrace between my parents and a now full-grown man who had last seen them at the age of 10.
 This was a moment of raw emotion, of joy and of love.
 It was the kind of thing only kindness can create.

-On this Mother’s Day, I want to express my endless gratitude for my mother, for the values she instilled in me, and for the inspiration she has given me.
+I want to express my endless gratitude for my mother, for the values she instilled in me, and for the inspiration she has given me.
 I thank her, and I thank all the mothers around the world who build us up each day and teach us how to open our hearts to true and honest human connection.